Tous les garçons et les filles (album): Legacy

 The album's most popular song, "Tous les garçons et les filles", also continues to receive praise by critics.
 Robert Dimery included the track in his 2010 reference book.
-1001 Songs You Must Hear Before You Die: and 10,001 You Must Download.
+1001 Songs You Must Hear Before You Die.
 Pitchfork placed it at number 170 in its list of "The 200 Greatest Songs of the 1960s", with Joe Tangari writing: "Hardy's vocal is a nonchalantly solitary midnight waltz through swinging Paris."
 Rockdelux and writer Giannis Petridis listed the song as one of the best of the 20th century.
 Several French writers and publications have included "Tous les garçons et les filles" in their lists of the best French songs of all time, including Christian Eclimont, Hervé Bourhis, Le Nouvel Observateur, Pierre Saka and Stan Cuesta.

 Robert Ham of Paste felt that the album "reveals a musician that had yet to fully absorb her influences and make them her own."
 Russell Warfield of Drowned in Sound described it as "the product of a patriarchal music industry", as he felt Hardy had not been trusted to shape her own material.

 Australian plunderphonics group the Avalanches sampled "Oh oh chéri" in their acclaimed 2000 album, Since I Left You.
 "Le temps de l’amour" was covered by April March and Vanessa Paradis, and was included in the soundtrack for Moonrise Kingdom, a 2012 film by Wes Anderson.
-Moreover, "Tous les garçons et les filles" has been covered by several artists in various languages, including Lill-Babs, Ginette Reno, Catherine Spaak, Steve Perry, Eurythmics and Gigliola Cinquetti, among others.
+Moreover, "Tous les garçons et les filles" has been covered by several artists in various languages, including Lill-Babs, Ginette Reno, Catherine Spaak, the British pop singer Steve Perry, Eurythmics and Gigliola Cinquetti, among others.